swiftlang/swift-evolution/proposals/00xx-remove-implicit-tuple-splat.md

 ## Introduction

-Function calls (which include several syntactic forms that apply an argument list to something of function type) currently have a dual nature in Swift.
+Function call expressions (which include several syntactic forms that apply an argument list to something of function type) currently have a dual nature in Swift.
 Given something like:

 ```swift
 func foo(a : Int, b : Int) {}
 ```

-You can call it either with with the typical syntactic form that passes arguments to each of its parameters:
+You can call it either with the typical syntactic form that passes arguments to each of its parameters:

 ```swift
 foo(42, b : 17)